-CalHFA offers a variety of loan programs to help you purchase your first home.
+CalHFA offers a variety of loan programs to help you purchase a home in California.

 DOWN PAYMENT ASSISTANCE PROGRAMS